How to add the Auto Position (Gait) robot skill

 3. Port Edit Mode Checkbox

-This checkbox allows the port number to be displayed above each servo position value when enabled.
+This checkbox displays the port number above each servo position value when enabled.
 It also allows the port to be changed by left-clicking on it.

 4. Realtime Update Checkbox

-This checkbox allows the servo positions to affect the robot in real-time when enabled.
+When enabled, this checkbox allows the servo positions to affect the robot in real-time.
 This is very helpful when creating a gait for your robot.
 You may wish to uncheck this option if you do not wish the servos to move due to correcting incorrect values that may damage the robot.

 5. New Frame Button